3B : GOODWILL AND OTHER INTANGIBLE ASSETS

 40.4 Estimation of expected useful lives and residual values of property, plant and equipment

-Property, plant and equipment are depreciated at historical cost using straight-line method based on the estimated useful life, taken into account at residual value.
-The asset’s residual value and useful life are based on the Company’s best estimates and reviewed, and adjusted if required, at each Balance Sheet date
+Property, plant and equipment are depreciated at historical cost using straight-line method based on the estimated useful life, taking into account the residual value.
+The assets' residual value and useful life are based as per policy stated in Note 3A of the Financials.

 40.5 Revenue from Construction Contracts